sebasmc1/Time-of-Flight-Senior-Design/README.md

-# ToF_System
+# Time of Flight LIDAR
-Time of flight LIDAR system based on TDC7201.
+A time of flight LIDAR system based on Texas Instrument TDC7201.

+For this project,